 Sara Blakely Net Worth

-Sara Blakely net worth: Sara Blakely is an American entrepreneur and the founder of shapewear company Spanx who has a net worth of $1.2 billion dollars.
+Sara Blakely net worth: Sara Blakely is an American entrepreneur and philanthropist who has a net worth of $1.2 billion dollars.
+She is the founder of the very successful shapewear brand Spanx.
+She is a member of The Giving Pledge.

-Early Life: Sara Blakely was born on February 27, 1971, in Clearwater, Florida.
+Early Life: Sara Treleaven Blakely was born on February 27, 1971, in the Tampa suburb of Clearwater, Florida.
 Her parents Ellen and John are, respectively, an artist and attorney.
-She has a brother, Ford, who is an artist.
-She went to Clearwater High School.
-She graduated from Florida State University with a bachelor's degree in communications.
-She was a member of the Delta Delta Delta sorority while at Florida State.
-Blakely originally planned to follow in her father's footsteps and become an attorney.
-However, her LSAT scores were very low so instead, she took a job at Walt Disney World in Orlando, Florida for three months.
-During this period she also sometimes worked as a stand-up comedian.
+Her brother Ford is an artist.
+She graduated from Clearwater High School in 1989.
+She graduated from Florida State University with a bachelor's degree in communications in 1993.
+While at FSU, Blakely was a member of the Delta Delta Delta sorority.

-The creation of the initial Spanx prototype was completed over the course of a year.
-Blakely went to a patent attorney to submit and finalize her application for a patent for Spanx.
-She worked on the packaging of her product.
-Then, Blakely called the buyer of her local Neiman Marcus and set up a meeting.
-During the meeting, she took the sales rep into a bathroom where she changed into her Spanx to prove the benefits of the product.
-The sales rep jumped at the chance to be the first to sell Blakely's shapewear.
-The buyer placed a test order of 7,000 pieces and Spanx debuted in seven Neiman Marcus stores.
-Then Blakely called up her friends and family, urging them to go into their local Neiman Marcus stores and make a big deal about the product.
-Soon Bloomingdale's, Saks, and Bergdorf Goodman were selling Blakely's underpinnings.
+It took a year to make the first Spanx prototype.
+She worked with a patent attorney to apply for a patent.
+She worked on the packaging.
+Then, she called a local Neiman Marcus buyer and set up a meeting.
+During the meeting, she went into the bathroom to put on a pair of Spanx to demonstrate the benefits of the product.
+That was the right move as the buyer jumped at the chance to be the first to sell Blakely's shapewear.
+Neiman Marcus ordered 7,000 pieces for their first order and put them up for sale in seven stores.
+Blakely then called her friends and family and asked them to to to Neiman Marcus and make a big deal about the Spanx.
+Soon Saks, Bergdorf Goodman, and Bloomingdale's also wanted to sell Spanx.

 Blakely was hands-on through all stages of Spanx's growth— including in product positioning and marketing.
 Crucially, she insisted that Spanx be sold in the shoe department, as opposed to the hosiery department.
 This set her product apart.